edgelesssys/constellation/rfc/external-kms.md

   * Implement the variant that uses an external KMS instead of the master key for these functionalities
 * Expose CKMS configuration to the user
 * Implement KMIP as a backend for the CKMS
+  * Use kmip-go for the client logic
+  * Use kmip-go's server type for unit tests
+  * Use PyKMIP's server for integration tests
+  * Use Vault Enterprise+ADP for extended integration and/or e2e tests

 ## Issues